siobhain/ctb/README.md

 - [Am I Responsive](http://ami.responsivedesign.is/) was used to create the multi-device mock-ups
 - [Balsamiq](https://balsamiq.com/) to create the projects wireframes
 - [Bootstrap v5.1.3](https://getbootstrap.com/).
 This project uses the Bootstrap library for UI components (Buttons, Card, Footer, Modal, Pagination, Navbar)
-- [Canva](https://www.canva.com/) was used to create a background image
 - [Cloudinary](https://cloudinary.com/) to store static files
 - [Dbdiagram.io](https://dbdiagram.io/home) used for the database schema diagram
 - [Favicon.io](https://favicon.io) for making the site favicon
 - [Chrome dev tools](https://developers.google.com/web/tools/chrome-devtools/) was used for debugging of the code and checking site for responsiveness
 - [Font Awesome](https://fontawesome.com/) - Icons from Font Awesome were used throughout the site

-- [Git](https://git-scm.com/) was used for version control within VSCode to push the code to GitHub
+- [Git](https://git-scm.com/) for version control in GitPod to push the code to GitHub
-- [GitHub](https://github.com/) was used as a remote repository to store project code
+- [GitHub](https://github.com/) a remote repository to store project code
+- [GitHub Projects](https://github.com/users/siobhain/projects/9) To track & manage the PP4 in Agile manner

 - [Google Fonts](https://fonts.google.com/)
-- [Render Platform](https://render.com) was used to deploy the project into live environment
 - [jQuery](https://jquery.com) was used for drop-down exercises filters on smaller screens
 - [Postgres](https://www.postgresql.org/) – deployed project on Render uses a Postgres database
 - [Remove.bg](https://www.remove.bg/) was used to remove background on home page images & 404 page image
 - [Summernote](https://summernote.org/) - editor used for exercise description field in Admin page
-- [Visual Studio Code (VSCode)](https://code.visualstudio.com/) - code editor used to write this project

 - Validation:
   - [WC3 Validator](https://validator.w3.org/) was used to validate the html in the project
   - [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/) to validate the css in the project